(There is a followup posting.)

 Why are these answers so very different?
 Why does the EPO “drink its own Champagne” while the USPTO does not?

 Part of the problem is that the ISA/US work is carried out by any of three private contractors.
 When you enter the US national phase, the USPTO Examiner is not particularly likely to assume that the claims are patentable just because the employee of the private contractor said they were patentable.
 In the EPO, on the other hand, generally the same Examiner carries out both tasks.
-So it is not such a surprise that the Examiner handling the national-phase case will indeed generally assume the claims to be patentable if (as is nearly always the case) that same Examiner already figured out that the claims were patentable when serving in the ISA/EP.
+So it is not such a surprise that the Examiner handling the national-phase case will indeed generally assume the claims to be patentable if (as is nearly always the case) it is that same Examiner who did the ISA/EP work, and if the applicant is so fortunate as to have that Examiner decidethat the claims were patentable when serving in the ISA/EP.